-Discover 10 sustainable kids clothing brands that you can trust won’t sacrifice the environment and are meant to be lived in.
+Discover my favourite sustainable kids clothing brands that you can trust won’t sacrifice the environment and are meant to be lived in.

 When Amelia was born I bought everything as cheap as humanly possible.
 I thought ‘more’ was better for a newborn,

 Here’s what I found: nothing, and I mean nothing, lasted.
 Sometimes I would get one wear out of an outfit.

 As I embarked on my journey to become a more conscious consumer I have to admit I felt a lot of guilt about my past shopping habits.
 My ‘buy more, spend less’ mentality not only impacted the environment but human beings.